3.11. Virtual terminal

 Warning

-If you have integrated the private key into the browser, but could not make transactions.
-Please clear your browser’s cache and try again to integrate the private key.
+If private key have been integrated into the browser, but it is impossible to make a transactions, please, clear browser’s cache and try again to integrate the private key.

 Note

-If you don’t want to use the proposed code or want to get more information about the Web Crypto API, you can visit the official site https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API
+If the proposed code is not suitable or if more information is required about the Web Crypto API, please visit the official site https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API.

 Import private key to User Interface